rayray/flac2ipod_cli/README.md

 - OS X Leopard or later
 - iTunes must be running (that's how it has to be, sorry)
 - `flac`, `metaflac` and `lame` must be installed and available in your bash $PATH
- - I recommend installing the above with Homebrew (`homebrew install flac` will provide everything you need)
+ - I recommend installing the above with [Homebrew](http://mxcl.github.com/homebrew/) (`brew install flac` will provide everything you need)
 - And your iPod or iPhone needs to be connected, natch

 ##Compiling